Th3-H4xx0r/LunarCoin/readme.md

 ### Prerequisites

-These are some prerequisites that are required to run a LunarCoin vvalidator node.
+These are some prerequisites that are required to run a LunarCoin validator node.
 * Python (Linux)
   ```sh
   $ sudo apt-get update